-The three mini musketeers, Violet is a black mare, and Black and Blue are black geldings.
+Violet is a black mare and Blue is black gelding.

-Before Black and Violet were rescued and brought to St. Joseph’s, they lived in a chicken coop with poor living conditions.
-Black had some hoof issues, and Violet has a lung condition (presumably from living in the chicken coop) that makes her a little slower than the average horse.
-But both are loved immensely by the children.
+Before Violet was rescued and brought to St. Joseph’s, she lived in a chicken coop with poor living conditions.
+Violet has a lung condition (presumably from living in the chicken coop) that makes her a little slower than the average horse.
+But she is loved immensely by the children.
 Blue arrived with some manners that needed taming, but has come a long way.

 Gramma is a white Arabian mare that was rescued from Lower Brule, S.D.
 She had no water and all her hair was gone.
 Flies covered her entire body.
 When Patty, St. Joseph’s equine specialist, found her, she thought she was dead.
 She and others worked quickly to save her.
 They placed Gramma in a barn to recover, and gave her proper care.